yext/answers-search-ui/README.md

 to be configuration for a section for the 'people' vertical.
 This sadly means you cannot have a vertical named 'container'.

-This below details a Universal Results component with the basic configuration options:
+This below details a Universal Results component with minimal configuration options:

 ```js
 ANSWERS.addComponent('UniversalResults', {